Author Archives: Alexis Ecoff

 • Vocational or educational counseling

-By providing a clear path forward, aftercare planning ensures that patients don’t leave detox feeling lost or unsupported.
+By providing a clear path forward, aftercare planning for substance abuse ensures that patients don’t leave detox feeling lost or unsupported.

-One of the most significant benefits of aftercare planning after detox is its role in relapse prevention.
+One of the most significant benefits of after treatment and ongoing support is its role in relapse prevention.
 According to the National Institute on Drug Abuse, relapse rates for addiction are similar to those of other chronic diseases, such as hypertension or asthma, at 40-60%.[1]
-This underscores the importance of ongoing care.
+This underscores the importance of aftercare in the recovery process.

 Benefits of Comprehensive Aftercare Include: